Bone broth, broths and stocks all share the same foundation: bones, meat scraps and vegetables simmered in a pot of water.

 But how does one make bone broth?
 High quality meaty bones make for the perfect base for any bone broth.
 This will make sure that your bone broth has both the familiar taste of the broths you were raised on as well as the nutritional benefits of the bones.

 We can't speak for all bone broth producers, but our goal is to create broths that taste great and also bring nutritional value.
-We think of Pure Bone Broth as affordable health insurance.
+We think of our bone broth as affordable health insurance.

 The gradual conversion of collagen into gelatin imparts the majority of the nutrients.
 The tricky part is that collagen extraction takes a long time: that is why we recommend that you simmer your bone broth for at least 24 hours on a very low heat.
 You want it low enough so that bubbles come to the surface every 10-15 seconds.